minagawah/cra-ts-emotion-tailwind-solution/README.md

 and
 [tailwindcss](https://tailwindcss.com/)
-to work on my CRA app with TypeScript support, and I do not want others to suffer as I did.
+to work on my CRA app with TypeScript support, and I do not want others to suffer as I did...
 This is a sample app to illustrate some of my solutions.